 - Business Development: starting an astrology business and making a plan.

 - Hellenistic Astrology: a study on traditional astrology and Greek language.

-- Publishing: how to publish, bookmaking, work on PSA magazine 'Urania'.
+- Write/Publish: writing astro in various formats, developing pieces, how to publish, bookmaking, work on magazine.

 - Ecstatic Astrology: embodiment practices to understand astrology outside the mind.